Toyota Camry (XV80): Thailand

 The Camry XV80 was launched in Thailand on 10 October 2024.
 It is available in three trim levels: HEV Smart, HEV Premium and HEV Premium Luxury.
 All variants are powered by a 2.5-liter gasoline hybrid powertrain.

 Vietnam

-The XV80 Camry was launched in the Vietnamese market during the 2024 Vietnam Motor Show on 23 October 2024.
-There are three grades available for purchase: 2.0 Q, 2.5 HEV Mid and 2.5 HEV Top, the Q grade is powered by a 2.0-liter gasoline powertrain, while the HEV Mid and Top variants are powered by a 2.5-liter gasoline hybrid powertrain.
+The XV80 Camry was launched during the 2024 Vietnam Motor Show on 23 October 2024.
+Imported from Thailand, three grades are available: 2.0 Q, 2.5 HEV Mid and 2.5 HEV Top, the Q grade is powered by a 2.0-liter gasoline powertrain, while the HEV Mid and Top variants are powered by a 2.5-liter gasoline hybrid powertrain.